WuTheFWasThat/vimflowy/docs/plugins.md

 The keys should always be strings.
 The values can be anything JSON-serializable.

 Keep in mind:
-- Reads are cached.
-It's assumed nobody else is writing data.
+- Reads are cached on the key level.
+You can assume nobody else will write to your data.
 - Small changes to a large object result in a large write to store
-- Document and version your storage schema when appropriate.
-Data migrations may be implemented eventually.

 # Feedback

-Please let the vimflowy dev team know if you need help, want additional features, think the API and/or documentation could be made better in some way, etc.
+Please let the vimflowy dev team know if you:
+- need help
+- want additional features
+- think the API and/or documentation sucks

 Contact us on github: https://github.com/WuTheFWasThat/vimflowy